 "A student can work collaboratively among investigators who might be a clinician or a basic scientist and together ask questions that neither would ask by themselves."

 The Pathobiology Graduate Program at Brown University is highly integrative and cross-disciplinary.
-It has achieved this status by bringing together faculty members from various campus-based departments, its affiliated hospital-based departments and scientists at the Marine Biological Laboratory (MBL).
-Members of the Program are involved in a wide range of research activities relevant to understanding the initiation, progression and resolution of human disease, both heritable and non-heritable.
+It has achieved this status by bringing together faculty members from various campus-based departments, and its affiliated hospital-based departments.
+Members of the Program are involved in a wide range of research activities relevant to understanding the initiation, progression, and resolution of human disease, both heritable and non-heritable.